CyberShadow/aconfmgr/README.md

 [etckeeper](https://joeyh.name/code/etckeeper) allows storing `/etc` in a version control system. `aconfmgr` allows this as well, although it does not directly provide a way to automatically merge configuration files with upstream package versions.
 This can be done manually, by [inlining file changes](#inlining-files).

+## Limitations

+- Dependencies where more than one package provides something (e.g. `fcron` and `cronie` provide `cron`) are not tracked, and the desired dependency must be pinned or added to the configuration manually.
+- Changes in file attributes only (not content) are currently not detected.
+- Files owned by a package that have been deleted on the system are currently not tracked.

 ## License

 Copyright (c) 2016 aconfmgr authors.